0%

 Sacrifice

-Destroy a card you control via a card ability, effect, or behavior.
+Destroy a card you control via a card effect or behavior.

 Shatter